 Lakoff and Johnson (1980) first proposed the conceptual metaphor in “Metaphors We Live By”, which is the basic way of human perception of the world, rather than a simple rhetorical phenomenon.
 There are three types: ontological metaphor, structural metaphor, and orientational metaphor.
 Ontological metaphor can be understood as entity and substance metaphors (Lakoff & Johnson, 1980).
 Our experiences with physical objects especially our own bodies provide the basis for an extraordinarily wide variety of ontological metaphors, that is, ways of viewing events, activities, emotions, ideas, etc., as entities and substances (Lakoff & Johnson, 1980: 25).
 In the book, the metaphor “THE MIND IS A MACHINE” treats the abstract mind as a concrete machine, phrases like “grind out the solution” and “running out of steam” helps vividly express cognitive struggles or efficiency.
 Structural metaphors allow us to use one highly structured and delineated concept to structure another (Lakoff & Johnson, 1980).
 “RATIONAL ARGUMENT IS WAR” is a typical example.
 The structured concepts of war, including attack, defense, strategy, and victory, are mapped onto arguments because of their shared experiential correlations.
 The one that does not structure one concept in terms of another but instead organizes a whole system of concepts with respect to one another is called an orientational metaphor (Lakoff & Johnson, 1980: 15).
 For instance, the metaphor “HAPPY IS UP” gives an upward spatial orientation to the concept of happiness.
 This orientation is reflected in common English phrases such as “I’m in high spirits today”.
 Ortony (1993) also agrees that metaphor simplifies abstract concepts by activating cross-domain associations in people’s thinking, making them easier for people to understand.

 At first, metaphor was regarded as a rhetorical device.
 It was not until the generation of conceptual metaphor that metaphor was elevated to the cognitive level.
 Based on the conceptual metaphor, different scholars have further explored and upgraded this theory.
-For instance, critical metaphor analysis is an interdisciplinary approach that combines cognitive linguistics and critical discourse analysis (Benhima et al., 2021; Charteris-Black, 2004).
+For instance, critical metaphor analysis is an interdisciplinary approach that combines cognitive linguistics and critical discourse analysis (Wodak, 2015; Benhima et al., 2021; Charteris-Black, 2004).
 By analyzing the selection and distribution of metaphors in specific texts, it can be demonstrated how metaphors either reinforce or challenge current social concepts.
 This method combines metaphor with discourse analysis on the basis of conceptual metaphor.
 The phenomenon that people usually use conventional metaphors in communication has drawn the attention of Steen.
 Steen (2008) refers to the deliberate use of metaphor as intentional metaphor and proposes a three-dimensional metaphor model.
 Metaphor not only involves language and thinking, but also the communicative dimension.
 This theory provides a new perspective for the study of metaphor.
 In addition, the theory and application of multimodal metaphor are explored in detail by Forceville and Urios-Aparisi (2009).
 Multimodal metaphor refers to a metaphor in which the target domain and the source domain are presented completely or mainly in different modalities, respectively.
 Written language, spoken language, visual images, sounds, music, gestures, smell, taste, touch, and sensation are all multimodal manifestations.
 Therefore, multimodal metaphors are often used in the study of films, advertisements, and posters.
 The extended conceptual metaphor theory holds that conceptual metaphor ignores contextual factors.
 This theory emphasizes multi-level conceptual structure and a multi-dimensional contextual view (Kövecses, 2020).
 Because the multi-dimensional context involves physical context, the application of this theory is mostly found in the research of live streaming and other videos.

 Although many scholars have made innovations based on conceptual metaphor, traditional conceptual metaphor remains an important theory in cognitive linguistics and is widely applied in various fields.